adamthecro/oita_base_2/README.md

 # OmsInTheAir Base 2

-The second base for OmsInTheAir helps us to try all the components and calibrate the,
+The second base for OmsInTheAir helps us to try all the components and calibrate the components.

 ## Installation